trimstray/the-book-of-secret-knowledge/README.md

 | **`Active Scan++`** | Extends Burp's active and passive scanning capabilities. |
 | **`HTML5 Auditor`** | Scans for usage of risky HTML5 features. |
 | **`Software Vulnerability Scanner`** | Software vulnerability scanner based on Vulners.com audit API. |

+###### Hack Mozilla Firefox addressbar

+In Firefox's addressbar, you can limit results by typing special characters before or after your term:

+- `^` - for matches in your browsing history
+- `*` - for matches in your bookmarks.
+- `%` - for matches in your currently open tabs.
+- `#` - for matches in page titles.
+- `@` - for matches in web addresses.

 #### One-liners &nbsp;[<sup>[TOC]</sup>](#anger-table-of-contents)